-Thanks to NetGalley and Disney-Hyperion for providing an eARC in exchange for an honest review.
+Thanks to NetGalley and Knopf Books for Young Readers for providing an eARC in exchange for an review.

 Synopsis: Samantha Mather knew her family’s connection to the infamous Salem Witch Trials might pose obstacles to an active social life.
 But having survived one curse, she never thought she’d find herself at the center of a new one.

 This time, Sam is having recurring dreams about the Titanic…where she’s been walking the deck with first- class passengers, like her aunt and uncle.
 Meanwhile, in Sam’s waking life, strange missives from the Titanic have been finding their way to her, along with haunting visions of people who went down with the ship.

 Ultimately, Sam and the Descendants, along with some help from heartthrob Elijah, must unravel who is behind the spell that is drawing her even further into the dream ship…and closer to sharing the same grim fate as its ghostly passengers.